viktory36/NextDNS-rewrite-tool/README.md

 <br />

 ## Usage
 Before running, it is required to configure the program by modifying the sections marked as `'change_this'` in the code.
-Configurations include stuff like your NextDNS Endpoint ID, the authenticated NextDNS Session cookie `sid`, and your DNS Rewrite preferences.
+Configurations include stuff like your NextDNS Endpoint ID, your NextDNS account credentials, and your DNS Rewrite preferences.

 <figure>
 <img src = '/images/example-NextDNS-ID.png' />